defold/defold/COMPLYING_WITH_LICENSES.md

 #### mbedTLS

-Used when doing HTTPS requests.
+Used when doing HTTPS requests or creating SSL sockets.
 Included in all builds of Defold.

 ```
 Copyright 2013-2019 ARM